sairaamVenkatraman/UOUC/UOUC-Generation/README.md

 Thus, we can generate scenes for a group of scenes.

 Then run bounds.py in Data/, which adds a bounding box to each object and to scenes.
 Please set the path to the objects and scene templates in bounds for getting the bounding boxes in the templates.

+To generate questions and answers, please run QGenerator.py in qanda/QA.

+The code generates one question per type for each scene.
+Please set the variables to choose the group or test set for generating questions and answers.

+Do this for each group and test set to get the questions and answers for each set.